 CPAP dry mouth is a common side effect of using a CPAP machine, as the National Heart, Lung and Blood Institute points out.
-In some cases, you might have dry mouth because you need some time to get used to the CPAP.
+In some cases, you might have a dry mouth because you need some time to get used to the CPAP.
 In other instances, making adjustments to the CPAP can help improve dry mouth.

 How a CPAP Machine Works